omnisoho/typescript-101/README.md

 # Why consider TypeScript ?

-* **Static typing** makes large scale applications more robust and less prone to bugs
+* **Static typing** makes large scale applications more robust and less prone to bugs.
-* **OOP concepts** such as Classes, Interfaces, Inheritance etc are supported
+* **OOP concepts** such as Classes, Interfaces, Inheritance etc are supported.
-* Many **frameworks** support TypeScript so it is easy to adopt it for your development
+* Many **frameworks** support TypeScript so it is easy to adopt it for your development.

 <br/>